-The need for formal classification of Spaniels was apparent, so some dogs were used to birth the best puppies, puppies that were better suited to their environment.
+The need for formal classification of Spaniels was apparent, so some dogs were used to birth the best puppies, which were better suited to their environment.

 Cocker Spaniels in the United States

 Cocker Spaniels have been in the United States since around the early 1880s.
-In fact, in 1883, there were classes provided for the breed at English Bench shows.
+In fact, in 1883, classes were provided for the breed at English Bench shows.
 However, the breed wasn’t given breed status until 1892 by England’s Kennel Club studbook.

 While the English and American Cocker Spaniels have a lot of resemblance to one another, they are different enough now that the American Cocker Spaniel was recognized separately by the Kennel Club in the 1930s.
 However, it took the American Kennel Club until 1946 to give the English Cocker Spaniel a separate breed approval.

-Still, as early as 1892, the Kennel Club formally recognized the Cocker Spaniel breed and came up with the following weight classifications.
+Still, as early as 1892, the Kennel Club formally recognized the Cocker Spaniel breed and developed the following weight classifications.